Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • Clarified butter for frying

-2. Leave the potato water to stand for 5 minutes, then carefully drain - keep the starch that has settled in the bowl.
+2. Let the potato water sit for 5 minutes, then carefully pour off—keep the settled starch in the bowl.

-3. Add the grated potatoes, egg, cornflour, caraway seeds, salt and pepper to the starch and mix well.
+3. Add grated potatoes, egg, cornstarch, caraway seeds, salt, and pepper to the starch and mix well.

-4. Heat the clarified butter and place approx. 2 cm high hash browns in the pan.
+4. Heat clarified butter and place about 2 cm high rösti patties in the pan.

-5. Fry for 5-6 minutes, turn carefully and fry for a further 5 minutes until golden brown.
+5. Fry for 5–6 minutes, carefully flip, and fry for another 5 minutes until golden brown.

 To the original recipe

-This fluffy oven dish shows just how versatile a Dutch oven breakfast can be.
-The batter rises wonderfully in the hot lid and provides a soft, slightly crispy texture at the same time.
-As a sweet outdoor breakfast with apple and cinnamon, it is ideal if you want to treat yourself to something special around the campfire.
+This airy oven dish shows just how versatile a Dutch Oven breakfast can be.
+The batter rises wonderfully in the hot lid, creating a soft yet slightly crispy texture at the same time.
+As a sweet outdoor breakfast with apple and cinnamon, it’s perfect when you want to treat yourself to something special by the campfire.

 Ingredients